-Figure 1 displays the total monthly level of spending on tax incentives and nontax incentives across reporting cities, expressed as a proportion of their immediate pre-treatment level in July 2015; the dashed vertical line indicates the issuance of GASB 77.
+Figure 1: Tax vs. Nontax Incentive Spending, pre- and post-GASB 77 centives across reporting cities, expressed as a proportion of their immediate pre-treatment level in July 2015; the dashed vertical line indicates the issuance of GASB 77.
 First, note that pre-GASB 77 trends in in tax vs. nontax incentive spending seem to be largely parallel.
 Further, while nontax incentives experienced a slight increase post-treatment, it is clear that governments have not simply transferred their tax incentive spending into nontax formats.